lennertnijs/firstGame/README.md

 3) snapshot needs updating whenever movement occurs
 4) changes to the navigation data: should be a data container, providing routes to the outside.
 Route stored locally
 5) add hit boxes back into the game (in the Frame class)

+NEXT ON THE LIST:
+inventory and its related classes player and its related classes